-Preparing for the National Teaching Fellowship Scheme (NTFS) 2019
+Preparing for the National Teaching Fellowship Scheme (NTFS)

-A National Teaching Fellowship is widely regarded as the most prestigious award in HE learning and teaching in the UK and in 2018 the scheme was opened to Scottish HE providers.
-This competitive award has been designed to celebrate and recognise individuals who have made an outstanding impact on student outcomes and the teaching profession in higher education and is organised by Advance HE.
+A National Teaching Fellowship is widely regarded as the most prestigious award in higher education learning and teaching in the UK, and in 2018 the scheme was opened to Scottish higher education providers.
+This competitive award has been designed to celebrate and recognise individuals who have made an outstanding impact on student outcomes and the teaching profession in higher education and is organised by AdvanceHE.
 Up to 55 awards are made each year.

 Thinking about applying for a National Teaching Fellowship?

 In preparation for NTFS 2019, the former Chair of the Association of National Teaching Fellows, Prof Sally Brown, kindly ran a session for all Edinburgh Napier staff interested in being considered for nomination for this prestigious national teaching award.
 Sally helped aspiring nominees better understand what makes a good application and helped them think about the kinds of evidence they need to be gathering to maximise their chances of success.